By

 • Predicting future behavior

-• Evaluate the impact of marketing actions
+• Assess the impact of marketing actions

 Acquisition cohorts